-All of the truly wireless earbuds on this list include a charging case that charge via a USB or AC adapter.
-They bank hours of power so you can refuel your earbuds.
-Snap your earbuds into the compact case to recharge them.
+Most truly wireless earbuds include a special case that charges via a USB or AC adapter.
+These charging cases can bank hours of power so you can refuel your earbuds.
+Just snap your earbuds into the case to recharge them.

 The compact case takes up little room in your gym bag or carry-on luggage.
 Plus, there's no cable to get all tangled up.
 You pull your earbuds out, ready to pop in and go.

-You can adjust the EQ settings and customize the sound to your preference or use.
+Some apps can help with the wireless pairing process, which can be tricky since you need to connect two separate earbuds.
+Some let you adjust the EQ settings and customize the sound to your preference or use.
 For example, I like to bump up the bass a bit when I'm running — I need all the extra motivation I can get.

-Both Bose and Jaybird have a feature to help you find a lost earbud.
+And some even have a feature to help you find a lost earbud.
 Using your phone's GPS, the app will will track your misplaced earbud to the last location it was connected.
-When you're within Bluetooth range, you can play a tone through the earbuds that's loud enough to hear from across the room.

 I found that the sound customization in Jaybird's free MySound app is particularly strong.